Table of Contents

 - raise the temperature in the pan to 91-95 °F (33-35 ºC) in the “rise” periods before baking when the leavening agent (yeast or chemical) is active and the dough is being inflated.

 None of the bread machines on the market surveyed by Beth Hensperger in her Bread Lover’s Bread Machine Cookbook (2000) were said to have worked that way.
 The machines on the market at that time had timers setting the “rest” times.
-The dough was warm and moist after kneading (it makes dough warm).
-The machine kept the heat and humidity by the insulation of the pan, machine, and lid.
+The dough was warm and moist after kneading (the action of kneading makes dough warm).
+The machine kept the heat and humidity by shelter inside the pan in the machine under a lid.
 The possibility of heating the unmixed ingredients and dough was not mentioned in that book.
-This development involved different control chips and switches.
+The development of a proofing box function involved different control chips and switches.
 It is a feature on the Zojirushi Virtuoso, the Viruoso Plus, and other modern machines.
-I think it was a feature on my Panasonic, although it is not discussed in the the Panasonic material.
-I don’t know if this heated “rest” (during primary fermentation and proofing) has become common or standard.
+I think it was a feature on my Panasonic, although it was/is not discussed in the Panasonic material.
+I don’t know if a heated “rest”has become common or standard.
 I haven’t researched this.

 Timed warm fermentation is a feature when the machine is used to produce a predictable loaf in the set time.
 Artisan bakers extend and delay fermentation by mixing pre-ferments, and by refrigerating pre-ferments and doughs.